securedbyjames/securedbyjames/README.md

 <h1>James' IT/Cybersecurity Journey</h1>
-<p>Hey, my name is James and I'm excited to document my journey through IT and cybersecurity.</p>
+<p>Hey, my name is James and I'm excited to document my journey through IT and cybersecurity.
+I've worked in a hybrid role as a IT Help Desk Technician while also helping with audio-visual set ups and troubleshooting, worked solely as an audio-visual technician, and various other tech roles such as a Frontend Web Developer.
+I have always been extremely interested in tech as a whole, and I now am ready to fully dive in to an IT career and particularly exploring cybersecurity.
+I'm currently in school to finish my BS in Cybersecurity in the summer of 2026 while also obtaining certifications!</p>

 <!-- <br/><a href="https://github.com/joshmadakor1">Programmer</a>, <a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a>, <a href="https://www.youtube.com/c/joshmadakor">YouTuber</a>
 -->